Bullet Trajectory Analysis, Ricochet and Scene Reconstruction

 Limitations of the rod method: the rod is a rigid straight-line tool and cannot represent a curved or deflected path.
 If a bullet has ricocheted before entering a surface, the rod defines only the final portion of the path, from the ricochet point to the terminal position, not the full trajectory.
 The examiner must identify ricochet evidence independently (a ricochet mark on the intermediate surface) and account for the path deflection in the reconstruction.
 This is the standard limitation identified in Hueske's Practical Analysis and Reconstruction of Shooting Incidents (2nd edition, 2015), which specifies that trajectory reconstruction must include a search for all ricochet and intermediate surfaces before a muzzle position is reported.

 Laser trajectory kits extend the rod method to situations where physical rod insertion is impractical or where the scene geometry requires projecting the trajectory over greater distances than a 3-metre rod can bridge.
-They also produce a visible beam that can be photographed in a darkened scene, creating a dramatic and immediately communicable documentation of the bullet path.
+They also produce a visible beam that can be photographed in a darkened scene, creating a clear documentary record of the bullet path for case files and courtroom presentation.

 Bullet Trajectory Kit (BTK) by Sirchie: the Sirchie BTK consists of a laser module that inserts into a wound channel (using the same mounting hardware as the Ortho-Tron rod system), a fibre-optic adapter that projects a laser beam along the trajectory axis, and a series of extension rods and mounting hardware.
 When the laser is switched on in a darkened or smoke-enhanced scene, the beam projects both forward (toward the terminal destination) and backward (toward the estimated muzzle position) as a visible red line.
 Photographing the beam with a long-exposure camera captures the full path documentation in a single image.

 Laser Trajectory Kit by Tritech Forensics: the Tritech kit uses a similar principle with a slightly different wound-channel adapter geometry.
 It is commonly used by UK forces scene-of-crime officers (SOCOs) and has been accepted in UK Crown Court proceedings.
-The Forensic Science Regulator's guidance on crime-scene investigation (FSR-G-217) includes laser trajectory kits as approved tools for scene documentation.
+The Forensic Science Regulator's guidance on cognitive bias in forensic practice (FSR-G-217) references crime-scene processes, and laser trajectory kits are included in FSR codes of practice as approved tools for scene documentation.

 Faro Focus 3D laser scanner: at scenes where full 3D documentation is required (major homicides, mass-shooting events, or cases that will proceed to reconstruction in court), the Faro Focus 3D terrestrial laser scanner is used to capture a complete point-cloud model of the scene.
 The scanner rotates through 360 degrees horizontally and 300 degrees vertically, capturing millions of points per second at millimetre accuracy.
 Trajectory rods or laser beams in position are captured as part of the scan, providing permanent 3D coordinates for every trajectory rod inserted at the scene.